Neville Goddard’s Awakened Imagination – A New Way to Live Life

 If you will ever closely watch what you are usually saying to yourself you will find that you are actually describing “who you are” in one or the other way and mostly it is negative.

 I recently wrote a post on self-esteem which mainly focused on changing self-talks because all our weakness and limitations are created by how we talk negatively to ourselves.

 What I loved most about this book is that the author explains that there is no single meaning or label associated with the word “imagination”.
 People use it to address someone’s creativity, madness, strength, weakness, intelligence, foolishness etc.

-So in his book he repeatedly uses this word just to address that one’s ability to choose how to feel and experience something in his mind is not much different from what happens in his real life.
-In fact, what a man can experience in his inner world will be manifested in the outer world if he can get into the mindset of “already having it” with the use of creative visualization.
+So in his book he repeatedly uses this word just to address that one’s ability to choose how to feel and experience something in their mind is not much different from what happens in their real life.
+In fact, what a someone can experience in their inner world will be manifested in the outer world if they can get into the mindset of “already having it” with the use of creative visualization.

 I have shared some of my lucid dreaming experiences in an earlier post, those experiences have given me an idea that there really is not much difference between the real and the virtual world because it all happens in the mind and we are just the observers.

 What do you think about it?
 Have you had any such intense spiritual experience?
 Do share your thoughts with me, I would love to hear from you.

 You can also send me your queries using the contact page.